fluxamp/vsmkv/README.md

 ## Limitations

 - Currently, only planar YUV color spaces are supported.
-- Concurrent access to the same video from multiple programs results in constant allocation and de-allocation of frames with a huge performance penalty.
+- Concurrent access to the same video from multiple programs (or threads of the same program) results in constant allocation and de-allocation of frames with a huge performance penalty.
 - The software lacks proper logging and error handling for now - errors result in uncaught exceptions.
 - The filesystem needs to be remounted after changing the VapourSynth script file
 - No Windows support (yet) due to the missing native FUSE implementation.
 [Crossmeta FUSE](https://github.com/crossmeta/cxfuse) may possibly work.